andyzhangx/demo/debug/README.md

 ```

 ### Q: How to get k8s kubelet logs on linux agent?
+Prerequisite:
+For debugging purpose, you could assign a public ip to your windows node and use ssh client to connect to that node.
 1. get the "CONTAINER ID" of "/hyperkube kubelet"
 ```
 docker ps -a | grep "hyperkube kubelet" | awk -F ' ' '{print $1}'